Self-publishing on Kindle with Amazon KDP is the only way to go. However, in my judgment, this is not always true.

 Of the last 200 or so books that were published on the site, only two included a link to Barnes & Noble, and exactly zero included a link to Apple or Kobo.
 Of course, all 200 included a link to Amazon.

 Third question.
-There are thousands of free Kindle ebooks every day.
-Most of them are from Amazon KDP Select authors.
+Thousands of free Kindle ebooks are available every day, most of them from Amazon KDP Select authors.

 But do any authors who are not in KDP Select think about offering a free book through Smashwords or Draft2Digital?